If having children leads to some percentage of them ending up in hell, is it still reasonable to continue having them? Possibly.

 ~ Matthew 7:13

-Unlike the Christian, the atheist is under no mandate to be fruitful and multiply, or to spread the gospel.
-With no great commission, Christians will sometimes ask “Why don’t atheists just kill themselves?”
-I think most atheists would answer that their life is not filled with so much sorrow and despair that suicide is the most attractive option.
+Without heaven to look forward to, Christians will sometimes ask “Why don’t atheists just kill themselves?”
+I think most atheists would answer that their life is not filled with so much sorrow that suicide is the most attractive option.
 Even when there is pain, there is almost always something to look forward to (e.g. love, laughter, music, movies, food, books, art, games, friends, family, travel, weekends, etc.).
-Life will end soon enough on its own, and we will have the rest of eternity to enjoy being dead.
+Life will end soon enough on its own, and we will have the rest of eternity to be dead.
 So right now, during our few short moments here, we might as well have a look around.

 If you are fortunate enough not to be one of the millions of people who suffer in severe poverty or the horrors of some war, life can be a fantastic ride with or without gods.